What is WIC

 Do I qualify for WIC?

 To participate in WIC, you must be a pregnant person, breastfeeding, or up to six months postpartum.
 WIC also serves children and infants from birth to age 5.
 You must be declared nutritionally at-risk (this can be done at the WIC clinic or by a private physician or dietitian).
-MICA WIC serves Boone, Jasper, Marshall, Poweshiek, Tama, Story, and Hardin counties.
+MICA WIC serves Boone, Jasper, Marshall, Poweshiek, Tama, and Story counties.
 You must also meet income guidelines – about $49,025 for a family of four.

 Breast Feeding Peer Counselors